Building a Lifetime of Opportunity

 Solar panels meet a portion of the building’s energy needs, and the savings on our electric bill are put right back into our programs.
 Natural materials, large windows and nature graphics bring the outdoors inside.
 The grounds feature four electric vehicle charging stations, extensive woods and a sophisticated storm water management system buried beneath the parking areas.

-Our Community Advisory Council provides valuable insight and guidance for COEADD priorities, challenges and opportunities, with a focus on remaining responsive and engaged with our community.
-The Council functions as an advisory body in support of the mission of the Center of Excellence.
+Our Community Advisory Council provides valuable insight and guidance for our priorities, challenges and opportunities—with a focus on remaining responsive and engaged with our community.
+The council functions as an advisory body in support of the mission of the Glickman Lauder Center of Excellence in Autism and Developmental Disorders.

-The Council includes parents and grandparents of adults and children with developmental disorders, individuals with a developmental disorder, and representatives of state and national advocacy organizations, nationally recognized treatment centers, Maine state agencies, the boards of Maine Behavioral Healthcare and MaineHealth, and Center of Excellence program leadership.
+The council includes parents and grandparents of adults and children with developmental disorders, individuals with a developmental disorder, and representatives of state and national advocacy organizations, nationally recognized treatment centers, Maine state agencies, the boards of Maine Behavioral Healthcare and MaineHealth, and program leadership.

 Committee members include: